wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     (6) Notwithstanding anything in any other provision of this Act, any authority issued under this section may contain conditions authorising the holder to use, for the purpose of catching alive or killing any wildlife or game, any live decoys or any net or noose or trap or any firearm or any other method the use of which is otherwise expressly prohibited by this Act or by any regulations made under this Act.

-    (7) Every person to whom any authority is granted under or pursuant to this section or, where the authority is given to a Fish and Game Council, the Council and every officer or employee of the Council or other person exercising the powers of the Council pursuant to that authority who commits a breach of or fails to comply with any condition on which the authority was granted commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(1)][124].
+    (7) Every person to whom any authority is granted under or pursuant to this section or, where the authority is given to a Fish and Game Council, the Council and every officer or employee of the Council or other person exercising the powers of the Council pursuant to that authority who commits a breach of or fails to comply with any condition on which the authority was granted commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(5)][124].

-    Section 53: replaced, on 10 April 1990, by [section 80][218] of the Conservation Law Reform Act 1990 (1990 No 31).
+    Section 53: replaced, on 10 April 1990, by [section 80][222] of the Conservation Law Reform Act 1990 (1990 No 31).

+    Section 53(7): amended, on 25 October 2013, by [section 22][223] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 53(7): amended, on 15 October 2000, by [section 8][161] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 53(7): amended, on 15 October 2000, by [section 8][162] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

 ##### 54 Director-General may authorise hunting or killing of wildlife causing damage